CGJennings/se3docs/docs/dm-eons-plugin.md

 > If your bundle contains multiple plug-ins, the bundle priority applies to all of them.
 Plug-ins with the same priority are started in an unspecified order chosen by Strange Eons.
 Therefore, if you need to ensure that two or more plug-ins are loaded in a certain order, put them in different bundles and give them different bundle priorities.

-The **Install Script** control lets you choose a script file in the plug-in to use as an installation script.
+The **Install Script** control lets you choose a script file in the plug-in to use as an [installation script](dm-installation.md).
 An installation script is run when the bundle is installed or uninstalled from within the app.
 (If users manually copy the file into the plug-in folder, or delete the bundle file from the plug-in folder, the script won't run.)
 Most plug-ins do not require any special installation steps, so this can be left set to **none**.

-An installation script must contain functions that implement the `InstallationActions` interface, which defines two methods:

-`void install( PluginBundle bundle )`
-Called just after the bundle is copied to the plug-in folder, and before any plug-ins within it are started.

-`void uninstall( PluginBundle bundle )`
-Called just before the plug-in bundle is deleted during uninstallation.

-Do not assume that the user interface is available when these scripts run.
-Do not assume that any other classes or resources in the bundle are loaded or available when the script runs.

 #### Languages